SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 Note:

 - When a "Source Service" is used, this can be a service from the Input Service Table or from the Output Service Table.
 The system will first check the Input Service Table, and if the reference is not found there, it will try to find the service in the Output Service Table.
 This can be the case when the source signal is the result of a processing step.
 In the web interface, this is the equivalent of a source coming from the processing tree instead of the input tree.
-- When signals from this processing tree are used, it may be necessary to poll the CAM Config command in order to allow a full backtrack of the output signals to the input.This will not be enabled automatically, as this command will inject additional "virtual" ports in the port table, which in turn adds extra transport streams, services, etc.
+- When signals from this processing tree are used, it may be necessary to poll the CAM Config command in order to allow a full backtrack of the output signals to the input.
+  This will not be enabled automatically, as this command will inject additional "virtual" ports in the port table, which in turn adds extra transport streams, services, etc.

 #### Default